mrinterweb/ember-rails-template/README.md

 This template is an interactive configuration for existing rails applications that will help get your application all set up for ember development with [ember-rails](https://github.com/emberjs/ember-rails).
 The template asks you questions about how you would like your application configured and then configures your application accordingly.

-I made this gem because I realized that getting a rails project fully configured with ember-rails was not quite as easy as I had hoped.
+I made this template because I realized that getting a rails project fully configured with ember-rails was not quite as easy as I had hoped.
 There are more things to do, and this template is the quickest and easiest way to get everything else configured.

 Usage
 =====